Update an old office chair and give it a new life. Furniture upholstery is easier than you might think! An easy DIY craft tutorial idea.

 Supplies Used: Some links may be too similar items when exact items couldn't be found online.

 To begin, take the chairs apart.
 Make sure that you will be able to put them back together.
 Take pictures as you are disassembling if that will help.

 Once the chair(s) are in pieces, refinish the wood pieces.
 Wipe the wood down really well.
-These chairs were nasty dirty.
+These chairs were nasty and dirty.
 Sand and then wipe down again to remove the sanding dust.

 Re-stain the wood with the color of your choice.
 I used Minwax PolyShades Antique Walnut Gloss.
 Make sure to apply the stain in a well-ventilated area.

-While the wood is drying, start on the reupholstering.
+While the wood is drying, start the reupholstering.
 This was the scary part for me.
-I don’t know if this would be considered the “correct” method, but hey, it worked for me.
+I don't know if this would be considered the "correct" method, but hey, it worked for me.

 On my chair, the bottom cushion looked like it would be the easiest, so that is where I started.
 I didn't need to sew a case for the bottom cushion, I knew could just staple the fabric over the existing fabric.

-Using the bottom cushion as a guide, decided how big of a piece of fabric you will need.
+Using the bottom cushion as a guide, decide how big of a piece of fabric you will need.
 You will need enough fabric to pull over the sides and fold under to give it a nice edge.

 Leave the 4 corners to last.
 Play with pulling and folding the corners until you have the folds just right and staple the fabric into place on the underside of the cushion.